Meet Our Board

 Lee Clippard is the executive director of The University of Texas at Austin Lady Bird Johnson Wildflower Center.
 He has been a member of the leadership team at the Wildflower Center since 2014, and prior to serving as executive director, he led the Center’s communications, marketing, plant information and guest experience efforts.
 Lee holds a bachelor’s degree in biology from UT Austin and a master’s degree in entomology from the University of Wisconsin-Madison.
 Before joining the Wildflower Center, he was the Senior Director of Communications for the UT Austin College of Natural Sciences.
 He is a native plant and natural history enthusiast committed to plant conservation and supporting botanic garden efforts to transform lives and create beautiful, resilient environments.

-Dana Dirickson (San Francisco, CA) - Member At Large
+Dana Dirickson (San Francisco, CA) - Trustee

 Accomplished in journalism and marketing, she published a newspaper for 10 years and wrote Lenny Bruce’s wife’s autobiography, “Honey.”
 She was a Commissioner of the Asian Art Museum of San Francisco and Vice Chair of Quarryhill Botanic Garden.
 She is currently Vice President of the Western United States for the International Dendrology Society.
 Dana is devoted to urban gardens and is presently serving on the board of the Brooklyn Botanic Garden.